 You can’t change the fact that you have cancer.
 What you can change is how you live the rest of your life – making healthy choices and feeling as good as you can.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Adenocarcinoma (AD-no-KAR-suh-NO-muh): Cancers that start in gland cells.

 Biopsy (BY-op-see): Taking out a small piece of tissue to see if there are cancer cells in it.

 Endoscopy (en-DOS-koh-pee): The use of a thin, flexible tube with a lens or tiny video camera on the end to look inside the body.

-Esophagostomy (ee-SAH-fuh-JEK-toh-mee): Surgery to take out all or part of the esophagus.
+Esophagostomy (ee-SAH-fuh-GOS-toh-mee): Surgery to take out all or part of the esophagus.

 Metastasis (muh-TAS-tuh-sis): Cancer cells that have spread from where they started to other places in the body

 Radiation (RAY-dee-A-shun): Use of high-energy rays (like x-rays) to kill cancer cells.